 according to SLAC and DOE records management procedures, and

 - that records of permanent value will not be lost.

-- Inform the Archives of the action to be taken,
+- Inform the Archivist of the action to be taken,

 including the specific location.